parrt/msan501-old/notes/python.md

 "The [adjective] [noun] was very hungry, so it decided to [verb] to the nearest restaurant."

-## Variables and symbols
+## Variables and assignment

 Programs that do not interact with the user are pretty boring and effectively useless unless you are using them as a calculator to figure out, for example a 15% tip on your restaurant bill.
-0.15 * 43.82\$.
+0.15 * 43.82$.
 Programs ask you to enter your username or imagine a program that converts between Celsius and Fahrenheit.
 You would type in a value to be converted.
 It’s just like using a spreadsheet:

 ![](figures/vars-in-spreadsheet.png)